Blue Kimble

 Blue Kimble (born January 3, 1983) is an American actor, model, and former football player.

 Life and career

 Kimble was born and raised in Atlanta, Georgia.
 Before acting, he was a football player and played in the Arena Football League and the National Football League with the Buffalo Bills.
 After his football career, he began appearing on television shows, including The Game, Being Mary Jane and Devious Maids.
 He has appeared in more than 20 Atlanta-filmed movies, and starred in the TV One original films Media (2017) and The Bobby DeBarge Story (2019).
+In 2019, Kimble played a lead role opposite Chace Crawford in the American drama thriller film Nighthawks.

 In 2018, Kimble began starring as Sawyer in the Urban Movie Channel drama series Monogamy.
 In 2020, he began starring in the BET+ soap opera, Ruthless.

-In 2019, Kimble played a lead role opposite Chace Crawford in the American drama thriller film Nighthawks.
+Kimble also had a recurring role in the Starz drama series, P-Valley from 2020 to 2022.
+In 2023, he was cast in the second season of BET+ drama series, The Black Hamptons.